olavostauros/stauros.nvim/README.md

 * Can I keep my existing configuration in parallel to kickstart?
   * Yes!
 You can use [NVIM_APPNAME](https://neovim.io/doc/user/starting.html#%24NVIM_APPNAME)`=nvim-NAME`
     to maintain multiple configurations.
-For example, you can install the kickstart configuration in `~/.config/nvim-kickstart` and create an alias:
+For example, you can install the kickstart configuration in `~/.config/nvim-stauros` and create an alias:
     ```
-    alias nvim-kickstart='NVIM_APPNAME="nvim-kickstart" nvim'
+    alias nvim-stauros='NVIM_APPNAME="nvim-stauros" nvim'
     ```
-    When you run Neovim using `nvim-kickstart` alias it will use the alternative config directory and the matching local directory `~/.local/share/nvim-kickstart`.
+    When you run Neovim using `nvim-stauros` alias it will use the alternative config directory and the matching local directory `~/.local/share/nvim-stauros`.
 You can apply this approach to any Neovim distribution that you would like to try out.
 * What if I want to "uninstall" this configuration:
   * See [lazy.nvim uninstall](https://lazy.folke.io/usage#-uninstalling) information